datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

   -i /etc/forgejo-runner/runner.yaml
 ```

-Now we can create the directory where the runner will place all its runtime
+Next, we can create the directory where the runner will place all its runtime
 data.

 ```sh